kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 WH = Admission webhooks, P&F = Priority and Fairness

-Match criteria must be declared in the `spec.match` field of policy configuration resources (see `ReplicaLimit` in the above example) and will be declared with API types in a format similar to admission webhooks, P&F, RBAC and Audit, but with improved support for exclude matching.
+Match criteria must be declared in the `spec.match` field of `PolicyBinding` resources (see `ReplicaLimit` in the above example) and will be declared with API types in a format similar to admission webhooks, P&F, RBAC and Audit, but with improved support for exclude matching.

+*Excluding*:

+Exclude support make it possible to do things like validate all namespaces except `kube-system`.
+This is difficult to support with out direct exclude support, particularly for 3rd party policy enforcements systems that cannot assume permission to set labels on kube-system.

 Exclude matching will be offered adding `exclude<fieldname>` for match fields where exclude is appropriate.
 Fields such as `namespaceSelector` that already